nebulahh/AutoInstaller/README.md

 # Automated software installer in powerShell

-This script installs common software tools using Chocolatey.
+This script installs apps using Chocolatey.
 It checks if an app is already installed, installs it, and logs each action

 ## Prerequisites
 - PowerShell 5.1